Social Issues and Social Investment Strategy

 Community Involvement

-• Empowering disadvantaged children to enhance their selfconfidence and creativity.
+- Empowered vulnerable children to enhance their self-confidence and creativity.

 Environmental Protection

-• Encouraging employees to participate in environmental actions can lead to heightened environmental awareness, fostering positive and constructive changes for both humanity and the environment.
+- Encouraged employees to participate in environmental actions to raise environmental awareness and drive positive change for both people and the planet.

 Social Return on Investment (SROI)